bdolan55/CI_PP1_DND/README.md

 - <a href="https://fontawesome.com/">Font Awesome</a> - Used for the Socials Tags in footer
 - <a href="https://favicon.io/">Favicon</a> - Used for the Browser tab Logo.
 Link within head of Website.
 - <a href="https://www.pexels.com/">Pexels</a> - Used to gain images for website.
+- <a href="https://coolors.co/">Coolors</a> - Color palettes used on website.

 ## Features
 The page consists of Four pages and eight site features.

 ### Logo and Navigation Bar
-- The navbar is has transparent / blurry look to give off the glass effect.
+- The navbar is transparent / blurry to look and  give the glass effect.
-- The navbar is stick throughout the page scrolling to assist in site navigation.
+- The navbar is sticky throughout the page scrolling to assist in site navigation.
 - The navbar is fully responsive and uses a toggle burger effect menu for smaller screen sizes and includes links to all 4 pages on the DND Group site.
 - The navbar also has Hover and underline effect when pointer hovers on page link.
 - DND Logo on navbar in Poppins Font to continue continuity through website with clean, simple and effective look.